 Once the replacement chain tensioner fails, focus usually turns to the head itself.
 Specifically the hydraulic lifters, valve guides and the VANOS Solenoid.
 Again the theory is that oil is failing to properly enter the head and operate the valves during cold starts.
 Several owners have received what equates to a full rebuild of the car’s head in an attempt to diagnose and eliminate the cold start clatter.
 Some owners have reported the installation of a one-way check valve during the rebuild to keep oil from draining after the engine has been turned off.
 Unfortunately these too seem to be only a temporary fixes with the engine rattle returning only a short time later.

-So is this even a problem?
+Ultimately MINI has taken the giant step to replace a handful of engines not only to solve the problem for the owner, but to bring the offending power plants back to MINI for inspection.
+One would think this would be a sure way to stop the engine rattleÃ¢â‚¬Â¦ but that has not necessarily been the case.
+At least one owner on MINI2 reports the noise came right back after only a few months of operation following a complete engine and head swap.So is this even a problem?
 Some owners report being told the cold start rattle is “completely normal” and only a “trait of the engine”.
 One dealership in the UK has suggested that the cause of the noise is a lack of equalization of pressure within the head by the crankcase vacuum pump causing the pump to vibrate in its journal bearings.
 The suggested fix was to remove the vacuum pipe during start up.
 Otherwise the noise was said to be causing no harm and could not be fixed by a replacement part.
 Again, a trait of the engine design.
 This is tough pill to swallow for most experiencing the issue.
 I would argue that a metal-on-metal rattle that goes away with some combination of oil flow and operating temperatures has to be increasing wear and tear on the internals of whatever specific parts generating the noise.
 For some, merely living with this cold start rattle will not be an acceptable option.

 Another theory posted by one R56S owner on the Michigan MINI Motorin’ Club website provides probably one of the best technical discussions on this particular issue.
 The basis of the theory is that air is getting into the oil circuit operating the hydraulic lifter system causing the valves to open and close out of time and “slam” into the closing ramp of the cam (causing an out-of-time knocking from the head).
 A decent theory, back up by some good technical know-how (and pictures for us laymen) and the answer provided may even be a simple solution: minimize the valve lash adjustment and use lower viscosity oil.
 For those experiencing the noise, the recommendation was made not to rev the engine over 2000 RPM until the oil properly fills the circuit and the noise goes away as damage could occur at higher RPM’s.
 Sounds like a very plausible theory, but time will tell.